A projection based approach for interactive fixed effects panel data models: Asymptotic Properties

-\begin{remark} In contrast to the principal component-based estimator of \citet{Bai2009}, our estimator is unbiased even in the more general case of heteroskedasticity and cross-sectionally and serially correlated error terms.
-As a comparison, the iterative estimator proposed by \citet{Bai2009}, $\boldsymbol{\widehat{\boldsymbol{\beta}}}_{\text{PC-IFE}}$, has bias terms of the following form,

-whereas $B_0=0$ under cross-sectional homoskedasticity and uncorrelatedness and $C_0=0$ under the absence of serial correlation and heteroskedasticity.
-(See Theorem $3$ in \citet{Bai2009} for the specific expressions of $B_0$ and $C_0$ and further details).
-The reason for this result is that our estimator does not require estimating the latent factors in a first step. \end{remark}

-If we further assume that the latent factor loadings can be completely explained by the nonparametric functions, i.e. $\boldsymbol \Gamma=0$, and given the idiosyncratic error terms are i.i.d. with ${\sf Var}(u_{it})=\sigma^2$, our estimator is semiparametrically efficient in the sense that the inverse of the asymptotic variance of $\sqrt{NT}(\boldsymbol{\boldsymbol{\widehat{\boldsymbol{\beta}}}}-\boldsymbol{\beta})$ equals the semiparametric efficiency bound.
+\begin{remark}From Theorem \ref{theo1} it is also possible to identify specifications under which our estimator might outperform the PCA or the CCE estimators.
+If $\boldsymbol{\lambda}_i = \mathbf{g(Z_i)} + \boldsymbol\gamma_i$ and $\nu_N \approx 0$ our estimator appears as more efficient as the others.
+If we further assume that the latent factor loadings can be completely explained by the nonparametric functions, i.e., $\boldsymbol \Gamma=0$ as in \citet{Zhang_Zhou_Wang2021}, and given the idiosyncratic error terms are i.i.d. with ${\sf Var}(u_{it})=\sigma^2$, our estimator is semiparametrically efficient in the sense that the inverse of the asymptotic variance of $\sqrt{NT}(\boldsymbol{\boldsymbol{\widehat{\boldsymbol{\beta}}}}-\boldsymbol{\beta})$ equals the semiparametric efficiency bound.
 From the result of \citet{chamberlain1992efficiency} the semiparametric efficiency bound for the inverse of the asymptotic variance of an estimator of $\boldsymbol{\beta}$ is

-Under the i.i.d. assumption (\ref{eeq1}) can be rewritten as
+Under the i.i.d.
+Assumption, (\ref{eeq1}) can be rewritten as